drhazlienor/NTS_Malaysia_2018_2024/README.md

 # Non-typhoidal Salmonella (NTS) Analysis in Malaysia (2018-2024)
-for DrPH (Epidemiology), Universiti Sains Malaysia
-Author: Dr. Hazlienor Mohd Hatta
+for DrPH (Epidemiology), Universiti Sains Malaysia by Dr. Hazlienor Mohd Hatta

 ## Overview
 This repository contains R scripts used for data cleaning, statistical analysis, and modelling for a multi-stage study on human non-typhoidal *Salmonella* (NTS) in Malaysia.
 The study integrates bibliometric analysis, outbreak epidemiology, incidence estimation, antimicrobial resistance (AMR) analysis, and time-series modelling.